 Significant increase in credit risk.
 Credit risk assessment is performed on each reporting date starting from the date of initial recognition till the date of derecognition.
-The Group recognizes expected credit losses on financial assets as the first stage of impairment ("Stage 1") if, at the reporting date, the credit risk of financial assets has not increased significantly from their initial recognition.
-The Group recognizes expected credit losses on financial assets on financial assets as the second stage of impairment ("Stage 2") if, at the reporting date, the credit risk of financial assets has increased significantly from their initial recognition.
+The Bank recognizes expected credit losses on financial assets as the first stage of impairment ("Stage 1") if, at the reporting date, the credit risk of financial assets has not increased significantly from their initial recognition.
+The Bank recognizes expected credit losses on financial assets as the second stage of impairment ("Stage 2") if, at the reporting date, the credit risk of financial assets has increased significantly from their initial recognition.